At the cutting edge since the field began, ASQ is the source of:

 Authors should remove submitted manuscripts from public websites during the review process to the degree that is possible.

 ASQ reserves the right to request additional information as appropriate for purposes of addressing reasonable claims of data errors or misuse.
 Any individuals involved in this process will use the information obtained only for this purpose and will treat it confidentially.
 See ASQ’s process for investigating data-related claims.

 Submit manuscripts in Word format to the online ScholarOne submission system at https://mc.manuscriptcentral.com/asq.
-The site does not accept PDF files for upload.
-Authors who are unable to submit anything but PDF files must contact the ASQ Editorial Office (firstname.lastname@example.org) to ask a system administrator to upload those files for them.
-(Should the article be accepted for publication, authors will have to convert their files to Word for copy editing.)
+New in 2021: Authors who do not work in Word can upload PDF files to the submission system.
+Be aware that should the article be accepted for publication, authors will have to convert their files to Word for copy editing and production.

 Upload a title page, with contact information for all authors, and be sure that all authors’ names are entered into the manuscript submission form.

 Copy and paste a cover letter into the submission form that lists people who have already viewed the paper, members of thesis committees and colleagues who would have a conflict of interest in reviewing the paper, and any other circumstances that might affect the integrity of the anonymize review process.
 It is not useful to include a description or summary of the paper in the cover letter.
 Use the cover letter to tell the editor whether any of the data in a submitted manuscript have been published elsewhere or are used in manuscripts under review in other outlets and how the submitted manuscript differs.

 If the submission uses the same data as a manuscript under review elsewhere, upload the other manuscript using the file designation “Additional Editorial File.”
 Files with this designation will be available to the editors but not to reviewers.